knighthat/Kreate-docs/docs/dev/getting_started.md

 :::

 **_base repository_** is the upstream repo and branch.
-Usually `knighthat/Kreate` and `kbuild`.\
+Usually `knighthat/Kreate` and `main`.\
 **_head repository_** is your own remote repo

 ## 🗒️ What to write in PR

-Wrting description can be difficult, especially when you are not fluent in English.\
+Writing description can be difficult, especially when you are not fluent in English.\
 But worry not, this section will break it down to you.

 :::note[How to make a good PR]

 A good PR should only aim to solve **_ONE_** and only **_ONE_** problem.

 Packing multiple things in a pr will only resolve in longer approve time, not to mention the confusion.

 :::